PauseAI/pauseai-website/src/posts/faq.md

 Let's look at the timeline.

 There have been many people who have warned about x-risk since the early 2000s.
-Eliezer Yudkowski, Nick Bostrom, Stuart Russell, Max Tegmark, and many others.
+Eliezer Yudkowsky, Nick Bostrom, Stuart Russell, Max Tegmark, and many others.
 They had no AI tech to push - they were simply concerned about the future of humanity.

 The AI companies never mentioned x-risk until very recently.